keremkocak5/converter/README.md

 The **GiftAndGo Converter Service** is a Spring Boot application that accepts a transport data file, validates its content
-*and* the caller’s IP address, and returns a processed outcome file when all validations succeed.
-Smooth, safe, and fast ⚡
+*and* the caller’s IP address, and returns a processed outcome file when all validations succeed. ⚡

 ---